Policy & System

-With the goal of achieving Carbon Minus status by 2030 instead of 2050, Konica Minolta's target for 2022 is to reduce CO2 emissions across its entire product lifecycles by 52% compared to fiscal 2005 levels.
-Two-thirds of that amount, 660,000 tons, will come from CO2 emissions savings generated by customers, suppliers, and society.
+With the goal of achieving Carbon Minus status by 2030 instead of 2050, Konica Minolta's target for 2022 is to reduce CO2 emissions across the entire product lifecycle by 53% compared to fiscal 2005 levels.
+Three-fourths of that amount, or 720,000 tons, will come from CO2 emissions savings generated by customers, suppliers, and society.

 Key measures for 2022

 To achieve the goal of Carbon Minus status even faster, it is necessary to accelerate both the reduction of the company’s CO2 emissions and the support for CO2 emissions reduction outside the company.
 Konica Minolta believes that the use of digital transformation (DX) can dramatically reduce CO2 emissions from both sources.

 Target: Reduce manufacturing CO2 emissions by 18,000 tons in fiscal 2022 (reduce manufacturing CO2 emissions by 7% compared to fiscal 2019)